California Montessori Project

 Elk Grove, CA

-- Educate students, staff and parents about the importance of reducing single-use plastics and provide ideas for plastic alternatives
+- Educate students, staff and parents about the importance of reducing single-use plastic and provide ideas for plastic alternatives

 - Reduce single-use plastic by 30 percent on campus

-California Montessori School in Elk Grove started its project with a student and staff assembly and parent night to help educate students and staff on the importance of reducing single-use plastics and alternatives to single-use plastic items.
+California Montessori School in Elk Grove started its project with a student and staff assembly and parent night to help educate students and staff on the importance of reducing single-use plastic and alternatives to single-use plastic items.
 First, baseline data was collected by fourth through sixth graders on how many pieces of plastic they found in the trash.
-A couple of months later they started counting plastics each week.
-They disseminated their plastics data through the school newsletter, website and hallway posters.
-In March, they used the data to create a plastic-reduction challenge that focused on the types of plastics they were finding.
+A couple of months later they started counting plastic items each week.
+They disseminated their plastic data through the school newsletter, website and hallway posters.
+In March, they used the data to create a plastic-reduction challenge that focused on the types of plastic they were finding.
 Two weeks were focused on reducing plastic bags, then reducing single-use food containers, followed by water bottles and juice containers, and finally utensils and straws.
 They also participated in park and beach clean-ups and created upcycled plastic art and displayed it at their annual art walk.
-In the end, they noticed a decrease in the amount of plastics they found.
+In the end, they noticed a decrease in the amount of plastic they found.